sframe-wg/sframe/draft-ietf-sframe-enc.md

   losses, but only at an aggregate level.

-* Anti-replay mechanisms (see {{replay}}) prevent the attacker from re-using legitimate ciphertexts.
-Since the attacker is limited in their ability to synthesize new legitimate (ciphertexts, tag) pairs (e.g., limited to flipping bits in AES-CTR or AES-GCM ciphertexts), they can basically only cause the media decoder to decode random data.

-In summary, with proper mitigations, short tags allow an attacker to send random data to a media stream at a very low rate, using an attack that is straightforward to recognize and neutralize.
-At best, the attacker can trigger a denial-of-service condition, which they likely could have done anyway simply by sending meaningless packets, without regard for whether they pass the authentication check.
+* Anti-replay mechanisms (see {{replay}}) prevent the attacker from re-using valid ciphertexts (either observed or guessed by the attacker).
+A receiver applying anti-replay controls will only accept one valid plaintext per CTR value.
+Since the CTR value is covered by SFrame authentication, an attacker has to do a fresh search for a valid tag for every forged ciphertext, even if the encrypted content is unchanged.
+In other words, when the above brute force attacke succeeds, it only allows the attacker to send a single SFrame ciphertext; the ciphertext cannot be reused because either it will have the same CTR value and be discarded as a replay, or else it will have a different CTR value its tag will no longer be valid.

-Nonetheless, applications that make use of short tags need to put in place the mitigations discussed above.
+Nonetheless, applications that make use of short tags need to put these mitigations in place.
 In many cases, it is simpler to use full-size tags and tolerate slightly higher bandwidth usage rather than add the additional defenses necessary to safely use short tags.

 # IANA Considerations